mug1wara26/Yet-Another-Blog/blogs/003-kotlc.md

 Targeted level of achievement: **Apollo**

-Knights Of The Lambda Calculus (KOTLC) is an educational game to teach players the basics of [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
+Knights of the Lambda Calculus (KOTLC) is an educational game to teach players the basics of [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
 Our game lets players have a sense of how such a simple system can be used to compute anything.
 The game features a intuitive layout for visualising and